NetRiseInc/binary-composition-analysis/README.md

 # NetRise: Binary Composition Analysis

-This action automates the process of uploading software artifacts to NetRise's Turbine for composition analysis.
+This action automates the process of uploading software artifacts to the NetRise Turbine Platform.

 ## Usage